-If you’re one of the 18.1% of people in the United States who suffer from an anxiety disorder, you may be familiar with the intense experience of an anxiety attack.
-Each second that passes during one of these episodes can feel like minutes or hours as your chest tightens up, breathing becomes difficult, and you’re overcome with intense and irrational fear.
+Everyone has anxiety from time to time, but what is an anxiety attack?
+What differs anxiety symptoms from anxiety attack symptoms.
+When it comes to anxiety attacks, each second that passes during an episode can feel like minutes or hours as your chest tightens up.
+Breathing can become difficult, and you’re overcome with intense and irrational fear.
 Many people have described anxiety attacks as feeling like they’re drowning on dry land.

 - Rapid heart rate and chest pain

 - Upset stomach, diarrhea, and other intestinal issues

 - Tingling or numbness in hands or feet